fuffr/fuffr-unity/README.md

 You need to assemble the file FuffrIOS/Libraries/libiPhone-lib.a to build the Xcode project.
 It is split into sveral parts, beacuse it is too big to be put on GitHub.

-To this assemble the file, you only need to do this when the lib file has been updated:
+To this assemble the file, you only need to do this when the lib file has been updated, that is when you have rebuilt the Xcode project from Unity:

     cd FuffrIOS
     ./merge_libiPhone.sh

+Be sure to select "Append" when you build the Xcode project from Unity!
+(Select "File/Build Settings", "iOS", "Development Build", and press "Build".
+Then press "Append" in the dialog that displays.)

-When you modify the Unity project and rebuild the Xcode project from Unity, you ned to split this file again (because parts have been deleted by the build):
+When you modify the Unity project and rebuild the Xcode project from Unity, you need to split this file again before you commit any changes to GitHub (because parts have been deleted by the build):

     cd FuffrIOS
     ./split_libiPhone.sh